rojkov/blog/content/posts/how-maemo-products-were-developed.en.md

 At Nokia the hierarchical structure was huge and had more than one dimension.

-Perhaps it makes sense to start with *platforms*.
+Perhaps it makes sense to begin with *platforms*.
 It is a very loaded term, but at Nokia "platform" was used mostly to denote a base operating system on which products were built.
 There were [S40](https://en.wikipedia.org/wiki/Series_40), [S60](https://en.wikipedia.org/wiki/Series_60), WindowsPhone and